DarienBrito/TDMorph/README.md

 ### Tutorials

 Please check the [full collection of tutorials](https://vimeo.com/showcase/6682501) to learn everything TDMorph has to offer in a structured manner.
-This is the best way to get on speed with it.

 ### Shortcuts